 - Children should be rewarded and motivated in school, not beaten

 - Children should be provided with food in school

 - Teachers should be properly trained, paid and respected

 Many people disagreed with him and he faced much opposition, but through the force of his vision and energy, he changed the world and became known as The Poor Child's Friend.'

 Lancaster designed a specific way of teaching large numbers of children.
 It was called the Monitorial System.
 Monitors were the brightest children from each 'year group', who would be trained by the teacher to deliver simple lessons to their peers.
 In this way one teacher could school hundreds of children in one room.

 Monitors were rewarded with ornate silver badges (Image courtesy of Brunel University London Archives) Find out more at the British and Foreign School Society's Archives.

-Of the dozens of Monitorial Schoolrooms built across the world, only one now remains; here at the British Schools Museum.
+Lancaster designed a particular type of schoolroom in which his monitorial method could be perfected.
+Of the dozens of such Schoolrooms built across the world, only one now remains; here at the British Schools Museum.

 In 2018 the Museum was awarded a 'History Maker' grant through the AIM BiffaAward Scheme to tell the story of Joseph Lancaster and his Educational Revolution.
 The Schoolroom has been re-interpreted and there has never been a better time to visit the 'Home of the Educational Revolution.'